 What does an intern’s schedule look like?

-Interns will participate in a two-week bootcamp from May 30th to June 9th before starting their internship.
-After, internships will begin June 12th and last approximately eight weeks.
+Interns will participate in a two-week bootcamp before starting their internship.
+After, internships will last approximately eight weeks.
 Interns will fully engage in their company’s or academic host’s day-to-day work.
 While their tasks vary given the unique needs of the host, responsibilities can range from conducting research, analyzing data, attending meetings, and applying the skills learned at the bootcamp.
 In addition, once a week, interns will meet with the IMSI internship leadership team to discuss their progress, ask questions or share concerns, and learn about what the other interns are working on.

 Can applicants reapply for a future program session if they are not accepted?